MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrade-v1-to-v2-overview.md

 -   .NET references are not allowed; there is no support for .NET types.
 Instead you must use the classes that replace .NET calls.
 For more information, see [Reference](devenv-reference-overview.md).

 > [!IMPORTANT]
 > In the app.json, keep the ID the same as in the V1 extension.
 Also, make sure to increase the version number.

-The version number has the format P.R.V.B.
-To increase the version number, you must increase the value of P, R, or V by at least one.
+> The version number has the format `P.R.V.B`, for example `1.5.0.0`.
+To increase the version number, you must increase the value of `P`, `R`, or `V` by at least one, for example `1.5.1.0` or `1.6.0.0`.

 > To use `NAVAPP.RestoreArchiveData()` method for upgrading, you must not change the IDs of the tables that are being restored; this means that tables from your V1 extension must have the same IDs in the V2 extensions.